 respectively, as cell references.

-Following image shows the use of INDEX
+Following image shows the use of INDEX, LOOKUP, INDIRECT, and ADDRESS functions.

 Please refer to previous section for detail of each function.